Ask Slashdot: What's a Practical Response To the Equifax Breach? - Slashdot

 https://krebsonsecurity.com/20... [krebsonsecurity.com]

-First thing: request a credit freeze (Score:4, Informative)
+First thing: request a credit freeze (Score:5, Informative)

 The security freeze prevents anyone, even you, from opening a credit account or getting a loan in your name, including yourself, until you lift the freeze.